 A new study by Ventana Research Inc. says most manufacturers fail to exploit the significant operational, marketing and financial decision-making benefits of manufacturing analytics.
+Nearly two-thirds use time-consuming, unreliable spreadsheets for their business analytics, and many say the information is stale or unreliable.

 The missed opportunities may be especially acute in supply chain analytics, which can provide helpful insight into market demand and send alerts when sales deviate from forecasts, according to Robert Kugel, the report’s author and senior vice president at the Pleasanton, Calif.-based research company.